 - Sign up for emergency notifications at ALERT King County

 - Pack an emergency supply "go" bag with important documents, prescription medication, and other essential items.

 - Identify an evacuation route to higher ground from your home or business, and address any mobility challenges.

 - Teach all family members how, where, and when to turn off utilities.

-- Plan for a meeting place outside of the hazard area.
+- Plan a meeting place outside of the hazard area.

 - Learn how to prepare for flooding which typically accompanies dam failures.

-- Don't walk or wade through flood waters.
+- Never drive or walk through flooded areas.
+It is the number one cause of flood related deaths.
 You can be knocked off your feet by as little as six inches of moving water.

 - King County Flood Warnings and Alerts

 - Dam Safety Research - Federal Emergency Management Agency (FEMA)